Kaigo Café—Japan’s Largest Informal Care Professional Network

 Micro-Jobs Program for Older People

 The Micro-Jobs Program lets healthy, active seniors assist frailer peers in their neighborhood through tasks such as meal delivery, medication reminders, or accompanying people to doctor’s appointments.
 The tasks are “bite-size,” so there is a low barrier to entry.
-Participants are trained and receive a modest allowance in
+Participants are trained and receive a modest allowance in return for the tasks.
+More importantly, they feel a sense of purpose and engagement with their community.

 Go Bike Project—Ronda Kalusugan Program